Will my project qualify as a TEA? Get a simple yes or no answer today, completely free, in 24 hours.

 Advantages of TEA Approval

 Projects located within targeted employment areas (TEAs) offer a significant advantage to investors: the EB-5 investment requirement drops from $1,000,000 to $500,000, posing substantially less risk.
 For regional centers, this lower amount opens the door to a wider range of investors and can act as an attractive selling point.
 A TEA is either a rural area or an area experiencing significantly high unemployment, proof of which must be provided with the I-526 petition so investors can qualify at the lower amount.

 TEA Designation Criteria

 For a project to take advantage of a TEA designation, it must meet one of the following two criteria:

-Requesting TEA Designation
+How to Request TEA Designation

 TEA designation can go a long way in attracting investors to regional center EB-5 projects.
-The lower required amount of $900,000, meant to encourage investment in areas with the most urgent need for jobs, allows investors to receive permanent residence with less risk.
+The lower required amount of $500,000, meant to encourage investment in areas with the most urgent need for jobs, allows investors to receive permanent residence with less risk.
 Most regional center projects are thus located in TEAs, and by following the tips outlined above, regional centers can take advantage of this significant opportunity.

 Order a TEA Report to Support Your TEA Designation Request

 Our TEA report provides the relevant state agency with a detailed, easy-to-follow analysis of the census tract combination methodology and calculation needed to meet the USCIS unemployment EB-5 TEA requirements.